csunkin/mllab/content/authors/mackinsey-woolever/_index.md

 user_groups:
 - Alumni
 ---
-Mackinsey is currently a business owner at Evolve Youth Fitness.
+Mackinsey Woolever is a former graduate student of the Move-Learn Lab at California State University, Northridge, where she earned her M.S. in Kinesiology (Motor Development).
+Since October 2017, she has been the **Business Owner of Evolve Youth Fitness** in Temecula, California.
+Her prior experience includes marketing and fitness instruction roles, reflecting her kinesiology expertise and passion for youth physical development.